yufei-pan/multiCMD/README.md

 Also able to be imported and act as a wrapper for subprocess.

+Use return_object=True with run_commands or run_command to get the Task Object (definition below)

+Use quiet=True and wait_for_return=False to create a daemon thread that async updates the return list / objects when return comes

 For each process, it will initialize a thread if using -m/--max_threads > 1

 For each thread, it will use subprocess lib to open a process for the command task